Pylons/webtest/docs/testapp.rst

     app.post('/path', {'vars': 'values'}, [headers], [extra_environ],
              [upload_files], ...)

-Specifically the second argument of :meth:`~webtest.TestApp.post` is the *body* of the request.
+Specifically the second argument of :meth:`~webtest.app.TestApp.post` is the *body* of the request.
 You can pass in a dictionary (or dictionary-like object), or a string body (dictionary objects are turned into HTML form submissions).